The StoryBank Project

 Who are these Storytellers?

 Storytellers are connected to all aspects of the chapter’s work.
-They include GSA members, peers and educators who stand in solidarity with LGBTQ students, district-level equity and diversity coordinators, GLSEN Phoenix event volunteers, Sparkle Glitter GLSEN attendees, Pride Parade Captains and marchers, donors for our annual fundraising campaigns, corporate employee resource group partners, parents, school counselors, and supportive community members.
-Anyone touched by our work can become a Storyteller and tell us about their background, school experiences, GLSEN Phoenix experiences, and impressions about the importance of achieving racial justice, gender justice, and disability justice in Phoenix K-12 schools.
+They include GSA members, peers and educators who stand in solidarity with LGBTQ students, district-level equity and diversity coordinators, GLSEN Arizona event volunteers, Sparkle Glitter GLSEN attendees, Pride Parade Captains and marchers, donors for our annual fundraising campaigns, corporate employee resource group partners, parents, school counselors, and supportive community members.
+Anyone touched by our work can become a Storyteller and tell us about their background, school experiences, GLSEN Arizona experiences, and impressions about the importance of achieving racial justice, gender justice, and disability justice in Arizona K-12 schools.

 How can I become a Storyteller?

-Each of us has a story to tell, and GLSEN Phoenix believes that capturing these and other stories about the movement to create safe schools has the power to inspire change.
+Each of us has a story to tell, and GLSEN Arizona believes that capturing these and other stories about the movement to create safe schools has the power to inspire change.